 Georgia anti-BDS law is unconstitutional: “A federal court ruled in favor of journalist Abby Martin, who was barred from speaking at Georgia Southern University after she refused to pledge she would not boycott Israel.” (shadowproof, May 24, 2021)

-There is that politician, Rubio, I don’t know what he’s saying about all this but he wanted a federal anti-BDS bill, the same as those.
+There is that politician, Rubio, I don’t know what he’s saying about all this but he wanted an anti-BDS federal bill.
 And how did he “sell” it?
 By exposing his total, complete and irremediable lack of constitutional knowledge.
 He said: What? (¿Cómo?)
 BDS supporters could boycott Israel but the government couldn’t boycott BDS supporters?
-I believe he was convinced, while tweeting this, he had found the ultimate ironclad argument to the opponents of his bill.
-He’s got no clue, he doesn’t know that a state boycott (by any government, federal, state or local) is state action against which boycott is protected as free speech, whereas BDS is a grassroots boycott protected by the First Amendment.
+I believe he was convinced, while tweeting this, he had found the ultimate ironclad argument to his bill’s opponents.
+He’s got no clue, he doesn’t know that a state boycott (by any government, federal, state, or local) is state action against which boycott is protected as free speech, whereas BDS is a grassroots boycott protected by the First Amendment.
 Even if both were called boycotts, one infringes on free speech and the other is free speech.
-That’s basic constitutional law.
+This is basic constitutional law.

 I’m reading “the FBI just put X and Y (movements) on the same threat level as ISIS.”
 Is this leaked information?
-Is it a leak (1) or is it state intimidation against legally constituted associations (2)?
+Is it (1) a leak or (2) state intimidation against legally constituted associations?
 If (2), how, besides, is this not libelous?
 There can be no governmental immunity when a police bureau slanders and libels law-abiding citizens.